simonsobs/SOLikeT/README.md

 ## Contributing

-If you would like to contribute to SOLikeT, either addressing any of our [Issues](https://github.com/simonsobs/SOLikeT/issues), adding features to the current likelihoods, or extending SOLikeT by adding new ones, please read our [Contributor Guidelines](CONTRIBUTING.rst).
+If you would like to contribute to SOLikeT, either addressing any of our [Issues](https://github.com/simonsobs/SOLikeT/issues), adding features to the current likelihoods please read our [Contributor Guidelines](CONTRIBUTING.rst).
+If you plan on extending SOLikeT by adding new Likelihoods, please also have a look at the [guidelines for doing this](guidelines.md).

 ## Extending